 The world actually runs on cooperation.
 The scientific and technological advancement we humans have achieved is impossible without cooperation.
 We shared knowledge.
 We worked together on projects.
-Our organ cells work in sync with each other to achieve outcomes and share resources with other organs.
+Our organ cells work in sync with each other to achieve outcomes.
 An organ going selfish invites cancer.
-Why then we celebrate competition which motivates selfish behaviour?
+Why do we then celebrate competition which motivates selfish behaviour?
 I ask and explore in this article: The devil is in the headline

 It is never easy to talk about death, let alone in the middle of a pandemic.
 Yet death is an essential end result of life and needs to be understood properly with the help of accumulated collective knowledge.
 In this article I try to tackle these questions: